Jill Scott (singer): Personal life

 Scott and long-term boyfriend Lyzel Williams, a graphic artist and DJ, married in 2001 in a private Hawaiian ceremony during a vacation.
 The couple dated for seven years before they wed.
 She wrote and recorded the song "He Loves Me (Lyzel in E Flat)" about Williams.
 After six years of marriage, Scott and Williams divorced in 2007.

 Scott has resided in Mount Laurel Township, New Jersey, and California.
 As of December 2014, she lives in Tennessee.

-On June 20, 2008, at a concert in Carnegie Hall in New York City, Scott shared a long on-stage kiss with her drummer, Li'l John Roberts; the couple then told the audience that they were engaged.
+On June 20, 2008, at a concert in Carnegie Hall in New York City, Scott shared a long on-stage kiss with her drummer, Lil' John Roberts; the couple then told the audience that they were engaged.
 Their son was born in 2009.
 On June 23, 2009, Scott announced that she and Roberts had broken up, with Scott breaking the news to Essence magazine.

+Scott married her second husband, Mike Dobson, in 2016, later divorcing him after a year of marriage, citing "inappropriate marital conduct".
+A judge denied Dobson spousal support.

 Philanthropy

 In 2003, Scott established the Blues Babe Foundation, a program founded to help young minority students pay for university expenses.
-The foundation offers financial assistance to students between the ages of 16 and 21 and focuses on students residing in Philadelphia, Camden, and the greater Delaware Valley.
+The foundation offers financial assistance to students between the ages of 16 and 21 and focuses on students residing in Philadelphia, Camden, and the greater Philadelphia metropolitan area.
 She donated US$100,000 to start the foundation.
 The foundation was named after Scott's grandmother who was known as "Blue Babe".

 In Spring 2003, the Blues Babe Foundation made a donation of more than $60,000 to the graduating class of the Creative Arts School in Camden.
 Any student during the ensuing three years who maintained a 3.2 GPA qualified for a stipend toward his or her college education.

 At the Essence Music Festival in July 2006, Scott spoke out about how women of color are portrayed in hip-hop songs and music videos.
 She criticized the content for being "dirty, inappropriate, inadequate, unhealthy, and polluted" urging the listening audience to "demand more" when selecting music.